-Noise Control, Juno Ic, Liquid Handling, Medical Equipment, Common Motion Architecture, Digital Current Loop
+Noise Control, Common Motion Architecture, Juno Ic, Digital Current Loop, Liquid Handling, Medical Equipment

 Conventional step “current chopper” drives result in a large amount of step motor noise, needless motor heating, and consume more current.
 A digital current loop will result in significantly quieter and lower temperature motor operation which is beneficial in many applications.
 This article details how a digital current loop will result in a significantly quieter, faster running and lower temperature motor operation which is beneficial in many applications.

-Juno Ic, Atlas Digital Amplifier, Field Oriented Control (Foc), Step Motors, Servo Motors And Drives, Ion Digital Drives
+Field Oriented Control (Foc), Step Motors, Servo Motors And Drives

 Brushless DC, step, and DC brush motors are the three most commonly used motor types for positioning and velocity motion control applications.
 Of these, brushless DC and step motors are “multi-phase,” meaning they require some type of external coil excitation.
-Explore the most popular techniques for multi-phase motor control, and determine which techniques work best for various positioning and high-speed spinning applications.
+Explore the most popular techniques for multi-phase motor control, including Field-oriented Control (FOC), and determine which techniques work best for various positioning and high-speed spinning applications.